kpatige/AI_tripplaner/README.md

   - Pubs and nightlife
   - Famous attractions
 - Gemini API used to fetch real-time place data and generate descriptive content
+- Unsplash API used to for image generation of the places
 - Images of the places are shown dynamically in the interface

 ---